 Improving Outcomes for Vulnerable Children and Youth

-Click here to download RCY’s Monitoring fact sheet.
+Click here to download RCY’s Systemic Advocacy, First Nations, Métis, and Inuit Research fact sheet.

 Ensuring children and youth in British Columbia have access to the services and programs they need to support their health, safety, education and well-being is a significant focus for the Representative for Children and Youth.
-The Monitoring team evaluates government-funded programs and services and performs related research in an effort to improve services and the lives of vulnerable children and youth.
+The Systemic Advocacy, First Nations, Métis, and Inuit Research team evaluates government-funded programs and services and performs related research in an effort to improve services and the lives of vulnerable children and youth.

 What do we monitor?